ART AS SPIRITUALITY

 There are, however, many ways to regain the centre, and religion is one way, something that can be seen in much contemporary art right now.
 For me, it is the most important way, because it is, to say that again, the core of the source of power, which makes me carry on.
 And, not only for artistic power, but also for cultural and spiritual life and existence in general.
 But that is, of course, also due to the fact that artists are always creative persons in a quite comprehensive manner, regardless of what they do, whereas other people very often are divided into different personalities or part-personalities which are not closely connected.
-So the fact that somebody is a caring family father may not be linked to his profession as a chartered accountant, and the fact that he is playing darts may in no way be connected to his also being a supporter of a local football club.
 Artists, however, will always be artists, regardless what they do, and they will also integrate all aspects of their activities and personality into the whole.

 Ever since the advent of culture, art has played an important role in that context.
 It has always been the purpose of art to convey a certain message, be it a religious one, a political one, a cultural one, or something personal.
 In the latter case, art will always expand the personal to the generally meaningful.

 Art has always been also a kind of worship .
 By its standing out as something special, works of art will always capture people’s imagination, unless they are for some reason or other immune to it.
-This is a general characteristic, because most people find babies cute, others are very much less affected by them.
 Scholars speak about "impression blindness".
 So for everybody not suffering from that condition, art is something that captures your attention, fires your imagination, makes you ask questions, even may lead you to spirituality, be it religious or not

 In art, there has always been a clash between normative tradition and avant-garde revolutions.
 Like in all other sectors of historical development, the traditionalists are fighting a lost cause.
 They may prevail for a certain time, but not for always, and what once was revolutionary, will soon become the norm, the mainstream, and face opposition of its own.